Need help deciding which tank you need for your Red-eared slider? We cover the top ones in this guide.

 Yes, provided that you have a tank that is big enough to house them both comfortably.
 However, if one turtle gets bigger than the other, there may be a tendency for the smaller one to get bullied as they can get territorial.
 If you keep three and one of them is a female, the males will also fight.

-Can turtles breathe out of their butts?
+Can turtles breathe out of their butt?

 Yes!
 It’s not technically “breathing” as we know it (inhaling and exhaling air) but a form of diffusion called “cloacal respiration” where oxygen is diffused in from the water and carbon dioxide is diffused out, similar to fishes breathing through their gills.
 The blood vessels in their cloaca (or butts) allow turtles to take up oxygen through the water through diffusion.
-Turtles do this during winter when they hibernate.

 Facts on the Red-eared slider: